Emotional wellbeing information, resources and support services for staff

 Education Support – no matter what you’re feeling, free, confidential support is available 24/7 with trained counsellors to listen and help you find a way forward.

 You can contact them on 08000 562 561.
-There are also some really useful resources to support your mental health, with particular areas of focus on:
+There are also some really useful resources to support your mental health.

 Domestic Abuse Volunteer Support Service – ensures vulnerable victims of abuse get the help they need.
 You can contact them Monday to Friday between 10.00am and 4.00pm on 01892 570538.